drinkataco/media-servarr/README.md

 helm upgrade sonarr media-servarr/sonarr -f my-values.yaml
 ```

-## Base Chart Features

-All charts are built on the shared `media-servarr-base` library.
-Key capabilities:

-- **Secret injection** — inline values or references to pre-existing Kubernetes Secrets; secrets can be substituted into ConfigMap-mounted config files at pod start via an init container
-- **Config-as-code** — application config files are managed as ConfigMaps and mounted read-write via an init container (to satisfy apps that crash on read-only mounts)
-- **PersistentVolumeClaims** — declarative PVC provisioning with `storageClassName`, label selectors, and `volumeName` for binding to a pre-existing PV
-- **Ingress** — single-host ingress with optional TLS and custom annotations (compatible with Traefik, nginx, etc.)
-- **Metrics / Exportarr** — optional [Exportarr](https://github.com/onedr0p/exportarr) sidecar and `ServiceMonitor` CRD for Prometheus scraping (Radarr, Sonarr, Lidarr, Readarr, Prowlarr)
-- **Flexible volumes** — arbitrary volume types (NFS, emptyDir, ConfigMap, PVC, etc.) via the `deployment.volumes` map
-- **Runtime customisation** — sidecar and init containers, node selectors, tolerations, affinity, pod/container security contexts, `runtimeClassName`, image pull secrets

 ## Configuration

+The `media-servarr-base` library gives every chart the same building blocks: secret injection (inline or by reference), config-as-code via a ConfigMap-mounted config file, declarative PersistentVolumeClaims (including binding to a pre-existing PV via `volumeName`), ingress with optional TLS, an optional [Exportarr](https://github.com/onedr0p/exportarr) metrics sidecar for the *arr apps, and the usual pod-scheduling knobs.

 For the full list of value keys, their types, and inline documentation: